Skip to main contentSkip to search

 Direct answer

 The RBT (Registered Behaviour Technician) delivers direct therapy with your child.
 The BCBA (Board Certified Behaviour Analyst) designs the program and supervises.
-Neither is provincially regulated in Ontario — but both credentials are verifiable through the BACB registry at bacb.com/registry.
+Ontario regulates applied behaviour analysis through the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
+BACB credentials can still be checked at bacb.com/registry.

 40 hours + exam